 You will be working with the latest technology tools creating man-made marvels that will become a part of history for the coming times.

 What more?
 You can take your pick from a number of different paths, each as exciting and unique as the next.

-What kind of careers await you
+What kind of careers await you?

 Want to build big?

-As a built environment professionals you can be involved in huge projects that not only give you immense scope to be creative but also impact millions of lives.
+As a built environment professional, you can be involved in huge projects that not only give you immense scope to be creative but also impact millions of lives.
 You can be a surveyor for Delhi Metro Rail or a construction manager for a 7-star, world-class project like the Dubai Atlantis.
 Exciting much?

 If supervision and keeping things in check are what you are good at, you could become a facilities manager.
 A facilities manager is not only responsible for running things smoothly in the big office spaces or malls but also has the onus to keep the building relevant and maintained for years.
-It is one of the most upcoming fields in built environment.
+It is one of the most upcoming fields in a built environment.